V-Mouli-007/FUTURE_CS_01/README.md

 * 💻 **Browser DevTools:** Used for manual HTTP response header inspection.

 ## 📦 Deliverables
 Please view the `Report/` directory for the full 📄 **PDF presentation** detailing the findings, risk levels, business impacts, and remediation steps.
-Raw scan outputs and tool evidence are available in the 📁 `Evidence/` folder
+Raw scan outputs and tool evidence are available in the 📁 `Evidence/` folder.